faenrandir/a_careful_examination/content/documents/book_of_mormon/allegory_of_olive_tree/possible-sources.md

 ### Possible New Testament Influence

-In terms of direct quotation, Jacob 5 tends to most closely quote the New Testament (as is {{ link(text="common throughout the Book of Mormon", path="/nt-in-bom-lhales-interview-frederick/") }}).
+In terms of direct quotation, Jacob 5 tends to most closely quote the New Testament (as is [common throughout the Book of Mormon](/nt-in-bom-lhales-interview-frederick/)).

 Consider [these verses](https://www.bookofmormonorigins.com/content/jacob/chapter_05.html):